-In fact, many people have put aside the dumbbells and picked up a yoga mat as their strength-building workout of choice.
-Check out a regular yogi sometime and you’ll see the proof: strong biceps, triceps, shoulders, and a sculpted back—every upper body muscle is put to the test as you move through a yoga practice.
+In fact, many people have put aside their dumbbells and picked up a yoga mat as their strength-building workout of choice.
+Check out a regular yogi sometimes, and you’ll see the proof: strong biceps, triceps, shoulders, and a sculpted back—every upper body muscle is put to the test as you move through a yoga practice.

 Why Yoga Is The Perfect Strength Workout

 Bodyweight is challenging to lift and generally exceeds what you would choose if you picked up a random pair of dumbbells.
 In addition, bodyweight exercises allow for more functional training and utilize many muscles in chorus with one another.

 Upper Body Yoga Workout

 This upper-body yoga workout was designed to teach you how to use yoga to build upper-body strength.

 - Try to hold each post for at least 30 seconds at first.
 This gives you an opportunity to evaluate—over time—how much you are improving your strength as you practice.

 - As you become stronger, increase your hold by 10 seconds each time.

 - Be sure to read the descriptions carefully, paying attention to the details of your form.
 Doing these poses properly is essential.

 Common well beyond the walls of yoga studios, the plank extends to almost all parts of the fitness world.
 Why?
 Because it works.